kostaslampropoulos/Bin-packing-sol-review/README.md

-# This is an approach of the bin packing problem while testing 2 different methods of solving it!
+# This is an approach to the bin packing problem while testing 2 different methods of solving it!
 **In this project we use disks to reprresent the bins and files for the data to store in the bins**
 ## Part A: MaxPQ.java